deartc/Quality-Project-Teresa-Hawkins/README.md

 1. HTML/CSS Validation
 Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome.
- a. a.
+a.
 Preconditions- The time limit was ten minutes.
 The precondition for HTML/CSS Validation is that I used the URL listed as the official Verizon HTML.
 b.
 Steps- Step one is the HTML/CSS Validation was checked by the HTML Validator extension for Chrome.
 Step two, it noted if there were any problems.
 Step three, the possible problems would be noted.
  c.
 Expected results-The expected results for HTML/CSS Validation is that it passed.
 I had no problems navigating.